vyca2017/content/content/reference/relay-api/overview.md

 ### Connecting to the Relay API

 Connect your application to the endpoint of your project to [make API requests](!alias-thaiph8ung).
-The Simple API provides several possibilities to fetch, modify or traverse your data.
+The Relay API provides several possibilities to fetch, modify or traverse your data.

 ### Generated Queries